hex-hex/ZxLib/README.md

 # ZxLib
-Classes for geographic image processing development based on OpenCV and GDAL
+Classes for geographic image processing development based on OpenCV, GDAL and vl_feat